Zoesads/CPam/README.md

-# CPam
+# About CPam
-A simple spamming word program
+Cpam saves you time to spamming word.
+And I made this when I'm bored lol.